 Let’s Encrypt in 14th place worldwide

 Another good source is the data from w3techs.com.
-Based on the top ten million websites in the world published by Alexa, the service collects the shares of certain internet technologies.
+Based on the top ten million websites in the world published by Alexa, the service analyses the shares of certain internet technologies.
 The relevant websites are searched specifically for certain technologies.
 If a hit is obtained, this is included in the count.
 You can find out more about the sample used here.

 However, IdenTrust, the certification authority that supplies the root certificates for Let’s Encrypt, is in third place.
 This is a good sign.
 Because if the source of the root certificates enjoys a high level of trustworthiness, then the services based on these root certificates also tend to be trustworthy.